Thinkmill/emery/docs/pages/index.md

 ---
 title: Documentation
-description: Utilities to help polish the parts of TypeScript that are a bit rough.
+description: Utilities to help polish the rough parts of TypeScript
 ---

 # Polish the rough parts of TypeScript